-Students who complete the online writing placement process and accept placement into Writing 5 are assigned to take the course in either the fall or the winter; this term assignment cannot be changed.
+Students who select and are offered placement into a Writing 2-3 course will be preregistered for Writing 2 when they arrive on campus in the fall.
+Students who take the Writing 2-3 course sequence take their First-year Seminar in the spring term.
+Students who select and are offered placement into Writing 5 are assigned to take the course in either the fall or the winter; this term assignment cannot be changed.
 Writing 5 term assignment information appears in the online student placement record visible to students and their advisors just prior to fall course registration.
 Students taking Writing 5 in the fall will register for Writing 5 when they register for their other fall courses.
-See our website for further information about placement and registration: https://writing-speech.dartmouth.edu/ curriculum/placement-and-enrollment-policies.
+See our website for further information about placement and registration: https:// writing-speech.dartmouth.edu/curriculum/directed-self-placement-and-enrollment-policies.

-Transfer students may request approval of transfer credit for Writing 5, upper-level Writing courses, or Speech courses based on courses taken at other colleges or universities before matriculation at Dartmouth.
+Transfer students may request approval of transfer credit for Writing 5 or Speech courses based on courses taken at other colleges or universities before matriculation at Dartmouth.
 The deadline for all requests for credit is the end of the first term of study.